Denham Springs teen has record performance at Youth World Weightlifting Championships

 Catalano, who weighed in at 55kg (121 pounds), competed for Team USA, where she went 5-for-6 and topped out at 73 kg (160 pounds) in the snatch and 88 kg (194 pounds) in the clean and jerk for a 161 kg (354 pound) total, which is an American record for youth 14-15.

 Catalano's top snatch was a 1kg personal record that also tied the American record for youth 14-15.
-Her top clean and jerk was a 3 kg PR that was 2 kg shy of the American record.
+Her top clean and jerk was a 3 kg personal record that was 2 kg shy of the American record.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.